Jieerbobo/Jieerbobo.github.io/_pages/about.md

 I am broadly interested in **AI for Trust** and **Trustworthy AI**, with a particular focus on the following areas:

-* **Graph Neural Networks for Trust Evaluation:** Developing intelligent, accurate, robust, and practical trust evaluation models (NDSS'26, TDSC'24).
+* **Graph Neural Networks for Trust Evaluation:** Developing intelligent, accurate, robust, and practical trust evaluation models (NDSS'26, NDSS'27, TDSC'24).
 * **Robustness of AI Models:** Investigating the robustness of LLM-enhanced GNNs against data poisoning attacks (S&P'26); Designing backdoor attacks against DNN-based speech recognition systems (S&P'24).
 * **Trustworthy AI Agents:** Building trustworthy multi-agent systems and identifying trust-related issues in AI agents (open to collaborations😀).

 <span class='anchor' id='news'></span>

 # 🔥 News
+- *2026.9*: Our paper on intelligent trust evaluation has been accepted to NDSS 2027!
 - *2026.3*: Our paper on the robustness of LLM-enhanced GNNs has been accepted to S&P 2026!
 - *2026.3*: Personal website online!